goabstract/Awesome-Design-Tools/README.md

 <article id="user-research-tools">

 ### User Research Tools
+User research helps you understand user behaviors, needs, and motivations through various qualitative and quantitative methods (interviews, observation, forms, etc).
+These user research tools can be useful for you:

 * [Calendly](https://calendly.com/) — Calendly helps you schedule meetings without the back-and-forth emails.
 * [Crowd Signal](https://crowdsignal.com/) — collect, organize and analyze data from a variety of sources, including social media and mobile.
+* [GoToMeeting](https://www.gotomeeting.com/en-gb) — a simple, extraordinarily powerful web conferencing service.
 * [Feedback Lite](https://www.feedbacklite.com/) — collect high quality customer feedback using Voice of Customer solutions designed to improve your website performance and boost customer engagement.
-* [Reflector](https://www.airsquirrels.com/reflector) — Reflector is a basic screen-mirroring and recording tool so you can conduct user tests remotely, using any existing wireframes or prototypes and standard observation and note-taking techniques.
+* [Reflector](https://www.airsquirrels.com/reflector) — Reflector is a basic screen-mirroring and recording tool so you can conduct user tests remotely, using any existing wireframes or prototypes.
+* [Reframer](https://www.optimalworkshop.com/reframer) — a research tool that helps your team to capture, tag (code) and identify patterns in qualitative data across multiple research participants.
-* [Survey Monkey](https://www.surveymonkey.com/) — use SurveyMonkey to drive your business forward by using our free online survey tool to capture the voices and opinions of the people who matter most to you.
+* [Survey Monkey](https://www.surveymonkey.com/) — online survey tool to capture the voices and opinions of the people who matter most to you.
+* [Typeform](https://www.typeform.com/) — use a simple drag-and-drop interface to create any kind of form, survey, or questionnaire, and even take credit card payments.
-* [Wufoo](https://www.wufoo.com) — Create forms, collect data and payments, and automate your workflows.
+* [Wufoo](https://www.wufoo.com) — сreate forms, collect data and payments, and automate your workflows.
 * [YesInsights](https://www.yesinsights.com/) — simple one question and NPS surveys to improve your business.
-* [Reframer](https://www.optimalworkshop.com/reframer) — a research tool that helps your team to capture, tag (code) and identify patterns in qualitative data across multiple research participants.
 * [UserBit](https://userbitapp.com/) — a platform of real-time research tools for your team.
 Tag/code interviews and feedback, capture insights, create personas, visual sitemaps and more.

 </article>